smartemailing/types/README.md

 - [String-extractable types](./src/Hex32.php)
 - [Int-extractable types](./src/Port.php)
 - [Float-extractable types](./src/Part.php)
-- [Enum-extractable types](./src/CountryCode.php)) - You do not have to implement construcotr here, just add your `public static` members.
+- [Enum-extractable types](./src/CountryCode.php) - You do not have to implement constructor here, just add your `public static` members.
-- [Composite (Array-extractable)](./src/Address.php) - Composite types are very handy for forms-data or API requests validation
+- [Composite (Array-extractable)](./src/Address.php) - Handy for forms-data or API requests validation

-One more thought - if you think your new type may be useful for others, please, contribute and open PR! 🖖
+One more thought - if you think your new type may be useful for others, please, contribute! 🖖

 ## How to contribute

-*At first, thank you for your interest in improving Types!*
+*Thank you for your interest in improving Types!️* ❤

-Before you open new pull request, please, make sure you did not forget to write tests for it.
+Before you open new pull request, please, make sure you did not forget to **write tests** for it.

 Then run following commands: